Laynsb/Laya-BatteryMonitor/README.md

 ## Core Behavior

-• Smart CPU Policy Handling
+• 🧠 Smart CPU Policy Handling.
 Dynamically manages CPU frequency and governor behavior based on screen state changes.
 Fully adaptive to any device configuration.

-• No dumpsys, No Bloat
+• 🗑️ No dumpsys, No Bloat.
 Avoids Android's heavyweight system utilities (dumpsys, top, etc.) for efficiency.
 Instead, uses direct low-level file access and event monitoring via native sysfs interfaces.

-• Event-Driven Power Saving
+• 🔌 Event-Driven Power Saving.
 Monitors screen state using efficient inotify hooks to avoid polling and wakeups.
 Automatically applies power-saving CPU settings when the screen turns off, and restores the last-used performance state on wake.

-• Microsecond-Class Efficiency
+• ⚡ Microsecond-Class Efficiency.
 Written in a low-overhead systems language (Rust), focused on thread safety, zero-cost abstraction, and fast execution.

-• Modular & Headless
+• 📱 Modular & Headless.
 No UI or frontend required.
 Designed for ROM integration.
 Can run silently in background with optional property toggling.

 ## LICENSE